Sasi8333/INF502-Fall22/assignments/01_git.md

 print 'I know math, look:'
 print 2+2
 >>>>>>> math
- In this case we need check with developer we need to fix the conficlts issues right now i am accepting the both changes because this a example
+ In this case we need check with developer we need to fix the conflicts issues right now i am accepting the both changes because this a example
 After accepting the both the changes file should like below

 print 'hello world!'